-Internship: Instruction Variable to 2 Involvement in implementing methods and
+Internship: Instruction Variable to 2 Involvement in implementing methods and techniques.

-Involvement in implementing methods and techniques.
 Special education student teaching on a full-time basis under the supervision of classroom teachers and University supervisors.

 Special Education Teaching Internship: Classroom Management Variable to 2

 Involvement in the management of learning situations during special education student teaching.